The maximal subgroups of the exceptional groups $F_4(q)$, $E_6(q)$ and ${}^2E_6(q)$ and related almost simple groups: Subgroups of G=E6

-As with $J_3$, this only exists for $p=2$, and $3\cdot H$ acts irreducibly on both $M(E_6)$ and $L(E_6)$ (see \cite[6.2.67]{litterickmemoir}).
-We again have that $H$ has the Ryba property and so $H$ is unique up to $\Aut(\mbG)$-conjugacy, but this time there is a unique $78$-dimensional simple module, so this module extends to $H.2$ and must also have the Ryba property (this is forced by Remark \ref{rem:rybainvariance}).
+As with $J_3$, $\bar H\cong Fi_{22}$ only embeds in $G$ for $p=2$, and $H\cong 3\cdot Fi_{22}$ acts irreducibly on both $M(E_6)$ and $L(E_6)$ (see \cite[6.2.67]{litterickmemoir}).
+We again have that $H$ has the Ryba property and so $H$ is unique up to $\Aut(\mbG)$-conjugacy, but this time there is a unique $78$-dimensional simple module, so this module extends to $H.2$ and must also have the Ryba property.
+(This is forced: since $p=2$ and the index is $2$, the trivial $kH$-submodule of $\Hom_k(\Lambda^2(L),L)$ (where $L$ is the $78$-dimensional module) must extend to a trivial module for $H.2$, since there is only one $1$-dimensional module for $H.2$ when $p=2$.)
 Thus $H.2$ embeds in $\mbG.2$.